Dhamyal Town: History

 The terrain in the vicinity of Dhamyal town was found to be abundant with stones that are typically only found underwater in other regions of the world.
 Based on this discovery, researchers have postulated that the area was submerged underwater following the latest Ice Age.

 Health

-Dhamyal Town has its own local hospital which is managed by the Govt of Punjab and has several doctors working in it.
+Dhamyal Town has its own local Government hospital and has several doctors working in it.
 The hospital is the centre of health facilities within the suburbs of Dhamyal Town and even other villages around it.

 Education

-There is a Govt Primary school within the village itself and a girls high school as well as a boys high school within 1-mile radius of the village.
-Several academics from Dhamyal town are working around the country and globe.
+There is a Govt Higher Secondary school within the town itself and a boy's primary school as well as a boy's high school within a 1-mile radius of the town.
+Several academics from Dhamyal town are working around the country and the globe.
 Dhamyal town has a literacy rate of 98%, higher than any other village in the suburbs.
-Majority of the natives are fluent in English and Urdu.
+The majority of the natives are fluent in English, Urdu and Punjabi.